freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/s-expressions.md

 # --description--

-[S-Expressions](https://en.wikipedia.org/wiki/S-Expression "wp: S-Expression") are one convenient way to parse and store data.
+<a href="https://en.wikipedia.org/wiki/S-Expression "wp: S-Expression""target="_blank" rel="noopener noreferrer nofollow">S-Expressions</a> are one convenient way to parse and store data.

 # --instructions--